stliakis/teledirector/README.md

 First create a telegram bot via the telegram app.
 Search for the "botfather" bot on telegram, and create a new bot by typing /newbot and following the instructions, remember to save to bot token.

-When you have the token then simple start programming your commands
+When you have the token then install the teledirector package

+`pip install git+https://github.com/stliakis/teledirector.git --upgrade`

+and write some commands

 ```python